tcalmant/ipopo/docs/refcards/bundles.rst

 Bundle Activator
 ----------------

-A bundle activator is a class with :meth:`~pelix.constants.BundleActivator.start` and :meth:`~pelix.constants.BundleActivator.stop` methods, which are called by the framework according to the bundle life-cycle.
+A bundle activator is a class defining the :meth:`~pelix.constants.BundleActivator.start` and :meth:`~pelix.constants.BundleActivator.stop` methods, which are called by the framework according to the bundle life-cycle.

 .. class:: pelix.constants.BundleActivator